khassanally/homelesshealth/README.md

-# homelesshealth
+# Homeless Health

-#Analysis of the deaths of homeless patients regsitered within homeless primary care services
+Analysis of the deaths of homeless patients regsitered within homeless primary care services

+The results of this analysis are available online at https://homelesshealth.org.uk/